madhumitharg2424/madhumitharg2424/README.md

 - 🎓 Student with a strong interest in Software Engineering
 - 💻 Developing applications using **Java, JavaScript, TypeScript and Python**
 - 🌐 Interested in **Full Stack Web Development**
+- ☕ Building backend applications using **Java and Spring technologies**
 - 🤖 Exploring **Artificial Intelligence and AI-powered applications**
 - 🧩 Practicing **Data Structures & Algorithms**
+- 🔐 Interested in secure application development and authentication
 - 🛠️ Interested in building practical and real-world applications
 - 🎨 Passionate about creating clean and user-friendly interfaces
 - 🚀 Focused on improving coding, problem-solving and software engineering skills